nstack/stackhut/docs/creating_service/stackhut_toolkit.rst

 Getting Started
 ^^^^^^^^^^^^^^^

-Firstly, install the Toolkit and requirements by following the instructions in :ref:`installation`.
+Firstly, install the Toolkit and requirements by following the instructions in :ref:`getting_started_installation`.

 **Quick Install**